theyloac/java-sink-game/README.md

 # Simple Startup Game

 ## Introduction
 Welcome to the Simple Startup Game!
 This is a basic Java-based game designed to demonstrate fundamental programming concepts in a fun and interactive way.
 The game revolves around guessing the correct sequence of numbers, simulating a simple hit-and-miss scenario.
+There is a bug in the game, try to find and fix it!!!

 ## Game Description
 In Simple Startup Game, the player is tasked with finding a 'startup' located at a series of consecutive numbers in a grid.
 The game randomly selects a starting position and the player must guess the sequence.
 Each guess results in a 'hit', 'miss', or 'kill' response, guiding the player towards the solution.